Australian state seeking damages from Armstrong

 The South Australian government paid appearance fees to Armstrong to build the profile of the race and promote tourism.
-That effort was hugely successful and in each of the years Armstrong competed, hundreds of thousands watched the race live and millions more saw it on television.
+That effort was hugely successful; hundreds of thousands watched the race live and millions more saw it on television each time Armstrong competed

 Armstrong has never tested positive for performance-enhancing drugs and for a decade he strenuously denied doping and resorted to lawsuits to protect his reputation.